 In 2014, increasing criticism from guests and our own staff about the Cabernet Grill’s “restaurant experience” commanded our attention.
 Accounts of cold meals, slow service, a noisy environment, and long wait times stung.
 As did staff concerns about needing to spend too much time attending to large groups at the expense of providing excellent service for all of our other guests.
 Meanwhile, our devoted kitchen team showed signs of stress, too, as food orders arrived in unpredictable waves and quality suffered.
 Simply put, it became impossible to maintain our trademark ambiance, service, and cuisine quality while trying to serve too many guests at once.
 Something had to change.

 After carefully analyzing these escalating issues, we realized that most of the problems arose when serving parties larger than six.
 This made sense because we devote tremendous attention to even the most minute details of every dish that leaves our kitchen, knowing that our reputation rides on each plate.

-No doubt, filling the dining room with groups was great for that particular day’s revenue but how did it help us accomplish our goal of providing a superior guests experience that would make someone want to return continually to the restaurant.
-It didn’t!
-We needed to focus directly on what made us such a popular restaurant to begin with.
-And that was serving top-notch unique Hill Country cuisine in a comfortable, casual and romantic nature paired with exceptional service.
-Servicing groups was simply not conducive to this goal.
+While filling the dining room with large groups boosted short-term revenue, it hindered our values-based vision of providing a superior guest experience that would turn first-time visitors into loyal repeat guests, eager to spread the word about their unparalleled Cabernet Grill experience.
+We needed to focus on what made us such a popular landmark restaurant to begin with.
+And that was serving top-notch unique Hill Country cuisine in a comfortable, casual, romantic environment complemented by exceptional service.

 Owner, Executive Chef